 J.D., 1985, University of Michigan Law School

 Member of the Michigan, Illinois, Pennsylvania Bars (Inactive status in all states)

-David J. Herring is Dean and Professor of Law at the University of New Mexico School of Law.
+David J. Herring is a Professor of Law at the University of New Mexico School of Law.
 He previously served as Professor of Law at the University of Pittsburgh, where he taught Constitutional Law, Lawyering, Antitrust, and the Child Welfare Law Clinic course.